 NOAA (in particular NOAA Fisheries) develops and maintains ecosystem models at a variety of spatial scales and with differing degrees of complexity that can be used to evaluate proposed CDR activities.
 Some of the end-to-end ecosystem models explicitly include biogeochemistry and can help predict the effectiveness of CDR activities at removing CO2.
 Models that focus on the dynamics of species that play an important role in carbon cycling (e.g. coccolithophores) can also aid in assessing CDR effectiveness.
-In addition to these models that can directly contribute to understanding carbon dynamics, a much broader suite of ecosystem and single-species models used by NOAA and collaborators can help assess secondary ecological impacts of CDR activities.
-Several marine CDR methods (e.g. fertilization, macroalgae cultivation) explicitly manipulate the marine ecosystem and impacts from CDR are certain to ripple through the food web in ways that have nothing directly to do with global carbon cycling.
-Even methods not explicitly trying to change the food web could have indirect ecological effects.
-For example, ocean alkalinization could have impacts through the introduction of particulates, potential metals contamination, altered ship traffic, localized chemistry shifts, etc. Many of the ecosystem models, single-species models, and Models of Intermediate Complexity for Ecosystem assessment (MICE) are designed to evaluate the response of the system to perturbation and CDR activities can be modeled as a specific type of perturbation to the environment.
+In addition to these models that could directly contribute to understanding carbon dynamics, a much broader suite of ecosystem and single-species models used by NOAA and collaborators can help assess secondary ecological impacts of CDR activities.
+Several marine CDR methods (e.g. fertilization, macroalgae cultivation) explicitly manipulate the marine ecosystem, and impacts from CDR are certain to ripple through the food web in ways that have nothing directly to do with global carbon cycling.
+Even inorganic methods of CDR could have indirect ecological effects.
+For example, ocean alkalinization could have impacts through the introduction of particulates, metals contamination, altered ship traffic, localized chemistry shifts, etc. Many of the ecosystem models, singlespecies models, and Models of Intermediate Complexity for Ecosystem assessment (MICE) are designed to evaluate the response of the system to perturbation and CDR activities can be modeled as a specific type of perturbation to the environment.

-NOAA's expertise in modeling the impact of environmental change on natural marine resources can be directed at understanding if CDR will achieve the goal of reducing CO2, if CDR will generate any secondary co-benefits to the ecosystem (e.g. enhanced fish habitat) or if CDR presents additional risks or hazards to the ecosystem that need to be weighed in cost-benefit analyses.
+NOAA's expertise in modeling the impact of environmental change on natural marine resources can be directed toward understanding whether CDR will achieve the goal of reducing CO2, whether CDR will generate any secondary benefits to the ecosystem (e.g. enhanced fish habitat or benefits to protected species) or whether CDR presents additional risks or hazards to the ecosystem that need to be weighed in cost-benefit analyses.
 As part of that cost-benefit consideration, NOAA could continue its current modeling of the risks of climate change and acidification, i.e. the risk of not using CDR to reduce atmospheric CO2.
 NOAA's ecosystem models commonly include an evaluation of the economic and social consequences of alternative management actions- valuable information for assessing CDR approaches.
+These data can contribute to a societal impact assessment (SIA) for mCDR as is done by NOAA for fisheries (Clay and Colburn, 2020).